 However, research into how probiotics impact blood pressure is encouraging.
 And as already mentioned, kombucha is a source of probiotics.

 One 2014 review highlights that probiotics don’t just reduce high blood pressure but modulate it.
-This means that people suffering from low blood pressure may find it useful too.
+This means that people suffering from low blood pressure may find them useful too.
 The review concludes by claiming more clinical studies need to be funded on the topic.

 Furthermore, while kombucha does contain probiotics, it may not produce enough to be beneficial to conditions such as hypertension.